iPhone 15: News, rumors, leaks, pricing, and release date

 Some of these are significant changes, like the form the charging and data port will take.
 Others are not so big, but this will mean Apple is less reliant on one other company for parts.

 A year is a long time in tech, so take any of these predictions with a healthy dose of skepticism.
-That said, here’s everything we’ve heard about the iPhone 15 to date.
+That said, here’s everything we’ve heard about the iPhone 15.

 iPhone 15 release date – when will it be?